infretis/infretis/examples/gromacs/puckering/README.md

 ```

 ## Questions
 * **4:** We will perform the exercise from the directory `~/infretis/examples/gromacs/puckering/`.
-Get an overview of the folder structure and all the files we will be using by running by navigating to this directory and running
+Get an overview of the folder structure and all the files we will be using by navigating to that directory and running
 ```bash
 ls *